legalcodes/site-www/src/codelabs/async-await/index.md

     print(await createOrderMessage());
 {% endprettify %}

 As the following two examples show, the `async` and `await` keywords result in asynchronous code that looks a lot like synchronous code.
 The only differences are highlighted in the asynchronous example, which — if your window is wide enough — is to the right of the synchronous example.

+/* TODO: "consider making this simple but beautiful"

+*/
 {% prettify dart %}
 // Asynchronous
 [[hideme]][!Future<String>!][[/hideme]] createOrderMessage () [[hideme]][!async!][[/hideme]] { [[hideme]]HELLO WORLD[[/hideme]]